Quantitative Graded Semantics and Spectra of Behavioural Metrics: Graded Quantitative Theories

-\begin{lemma} Let $\lambda\colon \Act \otimes T{-} \to T(\Act \otimes {-})$ be defined as above.
-If all components $\lambda_X$ are nonexpansive, then the quantitative equational theory $\mathcal{T}[\Act]$ is a presentation of the graded monad defined by the distributive law $\lambda$. \end{lemma} \begin{example} It is easy to check, respectively guaranteed by Lemma~\ref{lem:ManhattanNexp}, that the distributive laws claimed in Examples~\ref{expl:graded-monads}.\ref{item:met-trace}--\ref{item:prob-trace-gm} are indeed non-expansive, so the respective graded monads are, by Lemma~\ref{lem:distributive}, presented by the corresponding theory as per Definition~\ref{def:trace-theory}, in particular are depth-$1$.
-We give explicit descriptions for our running examples: \begin{enumerate}[wide] \item \emph{Metric trace semantics:} Recall~\cite[Corollary 9.4]{mardare2016quantitative} that $\Pmet$ is a monad, presented in quantitative algebra by the usual axioms of join semilattices, i.e.\ by a binary operation~$+$ and a constant~$0$, with basic `quantitative' inferences $\vdash x + 0 =_0 x$, $\vdash x + x =_0 x$, $x + y =_0 y + x$, $\vdash (x + y) + z =_0 x + (y + z)$ (non-expansiveness of~$+$ is enforced by the deduction rules).
-The quantitative graded theory presenting the graded metric trace monad $\Pmet(\Act^n\times(-))$ (Example~\ref{expl:graded-monads}.\ref{item:met-trace}) according to Lemma~\ref{lem:distributive} gives~$+$ and~$0$ depth~$0$ and adds unary depth-$1$ operations~$a$ for all $a \in \Act$, subject to additional axioms
+\begin{lemma} Let $\lambda_X$ be defined by~\eqref{eq:lambda}.
+If $\lambda_X\colon \Act \otimes T \to T(\Act \otimes (-))$ is nonexpansive for all~$X$, then the~$\lambda_X$ form a Kleisli distributive law $\lambda\colon\Act \otimes T \to T(\Act \otimes (-))$, and the graded monad induced by~$\lambda$ according to \autoref{expl:graded-monads} is presented by the quantitative equational theory $\mathcal{T}[\Act]$ as per \autoref{def:trace-theory}. \end{lemma} \begin{example} In our running example of finitely branching metric trace semantics, it is easy to check that the distributive law claimed in \autoref{expl:graded-monads} is indeed nonexpansive, so the induced graded monad is, by \autoref{lem:distributive}, presented by the corresponding theory as per \autoref{def:trace-theory}, and in particular is depth-$1$.
+Explicitly, recall~\cite[Corollary 9.4]{mardare2016quantitative} that~$\Pmet$ is a monad, presented in quantitative algebra by the usual axioms of join semilattices for a binary join operation~$+$ and a constant~$0$ (nonexpansiveness of~$+$ is enforced by the deduction rules).
+The quantitative graded theory presenting the graded metric trace monad $\Pmet(\Act^n\times{-})$ according to \autoref{lem:distributive} has depth-0 operators~$+$ and~$0$ as above and adds unary depth-$1$ operations~$a$ for all $a \in \Act$, subject to axioms (for $a,b \in \Act$, $\epsilon \in [0, 1]$)

-for $a,b \in \Act$ and $\epsilon \in [0, 1]$. \item \emph{Fuzzy trace semantics:} We show in the appendix (Section~\ref{sec:fuzzy-monad}) that $\FHaus_\omega$ is a monad presented by the following quantitative equational theory.
-Take a binary operation $+$, a constant~$0$, and unary operations $r$ for every $r\in[0,1]$.
-Impose strict equations ($=_0$) saying that~$+$,~$0$ form a join semilattice structure and that the operations~$r$ define an action of the monoid $([0,1],\wedge)$ (e.g.\ $r(s(x))=_0(r\wedge s)(x)$).
-Finally, impose basic quantatitive inferences